coppit/docker-inotify-command/README.md

     MAX_WAIT_TIME=05:00
     MIN_PERIOD=10:00
     COMMAND="wget -nv -O /dev/null --auth-no-challenge http://sage:frey@192.168.1.102:8080/sagex/api?c=RunLibraryImportScan&1="
+    # User and group don't really matter for the wget command.
+But we need to specify them in the config file.
+    USER_ID=0
+    GROUP_ID=0
     IGNORE_EVENTS_WHILE_COMMAND_IS_RUNNING=0

 We don't need to ignore events while the command is running because the wget command is a "fire and forget" asynchronous operation.
-We also don't need to use UMAP, GMAP, or UGID since this command doesn't write to any watch directory.
+We also don't need to use UMAP or GMAP.